by Siyi He, Associate ASLA, and Lisa Bailey, ASLA

 The following interview with Virginia Burt was conducted and edited by Lisa Bailey, ASLA, and Siyi He, Associate ASLA.

 ASLA’s Healthcare & Therapeutic Design Professional Practice Network (PPN) also invites you to continue this conversation with Virginia on Thursday, July 16, 2:00-3:00 p.m.
 (Eastern).
-Registration for this webinar is now open.
+(The recording is now available.)

 What inspires you to do this work?

 I grew up on an apple farm, and being this close to nature literally wove and wrote it into my DNA.
 It is such a blessing.